Understanding the Medicare Part B Giveback Benefit

 What Is the Part B Giveback?

-Each year, the Centers for Medicare and Medicaid Services (CMS) set a maximum amount, called the “benchmark,” for how much it’s willing to pay for an average enrollee’s care in a specific geographic area.
-Insurance companies then submit bids estimating what it will cost them to provide Part A and B coverage.
+Each year, the Centers for Medicare and Medicaid Services (CMS) sets a maximum amount, called the “benchmark,” for how much it’s willing to pay for an average enrollee’s care in a specific geographic area.
+Insurance companies then submit bids estimating what it will cost them to provide Part A and Part B coverage.
 Plans that bid below the benchmark receive a rebate, which the plan must use in part to enhance member benefits, reduce premiums or lower out-of-pocket costs.

 “Keep in mind, if you don’t pay for Part B, there is no giveback.
 Medicaid beneficiaries can choose not pay for Part B, but they will not receive any reimbursement,” says Lisa F. Humes, a licensed insurance agent at HealthMarkets Insurance Agency in Manassas, Virginia.
 “Reimbursement can take up to three months before the reduction takes effect.
 It can be a reduction in the premium for Part B taken from your Social Security check or a reduction of the quarterly bill if you receive an invoice.”

-What to Consider Before Choosing a Plan with a Giveback
+What to Consider Before Choosing a Plan With a Giveback

 While the idea of lowering your Part B premium can be very attractive, you need to consider the big picture.
 The Part B giveback might reduce your monthly premium costs, but it could also come with trade-offs, such as higher out-of-pocket costs, limited provider networks or a lack of coverage for certain services or medications that you need.
 Some key factors to consider include:

-— Coverage.
+Coverage.
 Confirm that the plan includes what you need, including any prescription drugs or specialized treatments.

-— Provider network.
+Provider network.
 Make sure your current doctors and specialists are in-network, as out-of-network care can be significantly more expensive or not covered at all.

-— Supplemental benefits.
-Look for the additional benefits, such as dental, vision, hearing or fitness programs that are offered.
+Supplemental benefits.
+Look for the additional benefits, such asdental, vision, hearingor fitness programs that are offered.
 Some plans offer only basic services, such as dental cleanings, but not more comprehensive benefits like root canals.
 Check the fine print before deciding if it is a good match for your needs.

 How to Find Plans Offering the Giveback